 Election Of Trustees BY AGRICULTURAL ORGANIZATIONS, SOCIETIES OR ASSOCIATIONS

-If an organization, society or association is interested in participating in the election process, contact the Board Office via email (email@example.com), phone (814) 865-9561, or fax (814) 863-4631.
-When contacting our office, you will be asked to provide the following:
+If an organization, society, or association is interested in participating in the election process and has not received a Secretary Certificate with election information, contact the Board Office via email (email@example.com), phone (814) 865-9561, or fax (814) 863-4631.

 Election guidelines are outlined in the Charter, Bylaws, and Standing Orders on Board of Trustees website under Charter, Bylaws & Standing Orders.

 ALUMNI TRUSTEE CANDIDATES (in alpha order)